Reliable Sleep, Again

 After years of undermining it, a strong circadian rhythm often takes weeks and months to develop.
-Once strong, it can become robust and bounce back more and more quickly.
+Once strong, though, the circadian rhythm can become robust — bouncing back more and more quickly after interruptions.

 The benefits of circadian rhythm work can begin to be noticed in as little as a few days to a few weeks.